Best Sites for Online Therapy for Teens

 Even though your teen is pleased with online therapy doesn’t mean it is a good idea.
 It would help if you scrutinized potential prospects and advantages.

-Before attempting online counseling for your teen, ask the following questions about your provider.
+Before attempting online therapy for your teen, ask the following questions about your provider.

 Is the counselor certified?